Cart

 Where exactly should you inject when practicing on a facial manikin?

-Visual Map of Injection Zones
+Visual Overview: Facial Injection Zones

 Facial Filller Injection Zones